Understanding DORA: The EU's Digital Operational Resilience Act

 In 2020, the FBI determined that business email compromise remains the most significant cyber threat.
 The UK’s National Cyber Security Centre (NCSC) also warned about phishing campaigns and issued guidance that includes deploying the global industry standard protocol, DMARC, as the first line of defense.

 Businesses, however, generally have been slow to address significant cyber threats.
-While DORA presents challenges for IT leaders in the financial sector, it also brings the opportunity to address potential security weaknesses.
+While the Digital Operational Resilience Act presents challenges for IT leaders in the financial sector, it also brings the opportunity to address potential security weaknesses.
 Though implementing DORA provisions requires effort, the benefits are substantial:

 • Enhanced security: DORA compels financial institutions to adopt robust cybersecurity measures, which translates to a more secure financial ecosystem as a whole.
 A more secure financial environment protects valuable data, and fosters trust with customers.